Mmiglio/BiologicalData/README.md

 >YYFPFNGRQAEDYLRSKERGEFVIRQSSRGDDHLVITWKLDKDLFQHIDIQELEKENPLALGKVLIVDNQKYNDLDQIIVEY

-on UniProtKB/humans using `BLOSUM-62` substitution matrix, allowed gaps in the comparison and returned at most 250 hits.
+on UniRef90 (suggested by prof. Piovesan) using `BLOSUM-62` substitution matrix, allowed gaps in the comparison and returned at most 500 hits.

-Output is saved in `data/BLAST_uniprot_human.fasta`
+Output is saved in `data/BLAST_uniref90.fasta`

 ### 2: Generate a multiple sequence alignment (MSA)